France's Maison Lameloise eatery tops TripAdvisor list

-(Reuters) - The Maison Lameloise in the Burgundy region of France has been chosen as the world’s favorite restaurant by reviewers posting ratings on TripAdvisor, the travel website said on Wednesday.
+Oct 30 (Reuters) - The Maison Lameloise in the Burgundy region of France has been chosen as the world’s favourite restaurant by reviewers posting ratings on TripAdvisor, the travel website said on Wednesday.

-Colicchio and Sons Main Dining Room in New York City came in second on the “Travelers’ Choice of Fine Dining Restaurants Worldwide” list, while Le Cinq in Paris made number three.
+Colicchio and Sons Main Dining Room in New York City came in second on the “Travellers’ Choice of Fine Dining Restaurants Worldwide” list, while Le Cinq in Paris made number three.

 Here are the top 10 rankings worldwide, followed by the top 10 for Europe: